-Vitamin E is a very powerful antioxidant.
-It protects the body against oxidation and free radicals that damage your cells.
-Vitamin E keeps your organs and tissues healthy, young and strong.
-It slows down tissue degeneration and keeps you younger and fitter.
+Vitamine E is a powerful antioxidant.
+It protects the body from oxidation and free radicals that damage your cells.
+Vitamine E keeps your organs and tissues healthy, young and strong.
+It slows tissue degeneration and keeps you younger and fitter.
+It optimizes cardiovascular and neuromuscular activity and is therefore of great importance in sport horses.

+Fresh green grass is the best source of vitamine E. Therefore, a lack of vitamine E rarely occurs in summer in horses that graze all day.
 However, more and more horses do not have the opportunity to graze sufficiently (sport horses but also recreational horses that are stabled a lot or only have access to a paddock).
 In these horses we also see severe vitamine E-deficiencies even in summer.

 Risks associated with vitamin E deficiency.

-Vitamine E promotes proper muscle and nerve function in horses and deficiency can lead to three potentially lethal diseases:
+Vitamin E promotes proper muscle and nerve function in horses and deficiency can lead to three potentially lethal diseases:

 (1) Equine Neuroaxonal Dystrophy (ENAD).